MJKWoolnough/minecraft/nbt/README.md

 type ListFloat []Float
 ```

-ListFloat satisfies the List interface for a list of Floats
+ListFloat satisfies the List interface for a list of Floats.

 #### func (*ListFloat) Append